pprometey/che-dev-blog/che-dev-blog/dev/security/PERM & Casbin - A Flexible Approach to Authorization in Cloud-Based Web Services and Applications.md

 ### Example #3.
 Role-Based Access Control with Multitenancy (RBAC with domains/tenants)

 As our CRM application evolved, it started attracting interest from other companies.
-To support this, we added a new column to the clients table—`company`—which stores the name of the company that owns each client.
+To support this, we added a new column to the clients table-`company`-which stores the name of the company that owns each client.
 Based on this, we ensure that each company can only view its own clients, while hiding clients from other organizations.
 Bob, for example, joined another company and became its CRM administrator.

 To support **multitenancy**, we simply add one more attribute to the authorization request tuple and update the policy model accordingly in the configuration file `client_rbac_with_domain_model.conf`.
 When defining roles and matching rules, this new attribute is taken into account: